xenocrat/chyrp-lite/README.md

 Chyrp Lite makes it possible to host a blog on your own web server with minimal fuss.
 You can have a traditional blog, a tumbleblog, or you can add oodles of customisation and build a general-purpose web publishing platform with blogging features on the side.
-You get four beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
+You get five beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
 Semantic markup and comprehensive ARIA labelling ensure your blog will be accessible to visitors who use assistive technologies.